thutt/build-tool-comparator/README.md

 ### Cons

+- Out-of-the-box resource use makes machine nearly unsuable while building.
 - Extremely complicated.
 - Does not play well with other build systems.
 - Significant hidden state affecting build via automatically used config files.
 - Ridiculous number of command line options (eg: bazel help build|nl -ba)
 - Bad, often incomplete or incorrect, documentation.
 - Profligate use of disk space and other system resources.
-- Not as hermetic as fans claim.
+- Not as hermetic as claimed.
 - Continually being updated & changed.

 # Rationale